 The sales company in India nevertheless posted a single-digit increase.
 In 2019, the R-M business area Public Networks benefited from various key projects in broadband cabling to the front door (Fiber to the Home).

 Double-digit growth rates were recorded here despite the declining market environment.

-Alongside a new fiber optic distributor, R&M introduced a software product developed in house for the first time.
-It helps data centre operators to manage their networks digitally.
+Alongside a new fiber optic distributor, R-M introduced a software product developed in house for the first time.
+It helps data center operators to manage their networks digitally.

 The largest business area, the Local Area Networks segment, achieved solid single-digit growth.
 R-M states it is relying on new developments and premium products for fast data transmission to offices and smart buildings.